VETERINARY TOPOGRAPHIC ANATOMY

 Learning outcomes of the course unit

-Goal of the course is to transfer to the students practical concepts of Veterinary topographical anatomy; in this way the students will have useful knowledges to confront the clinical and ispective subjects.
+Goal of the course is to transfer to the students practical concepts of Anatomy; in this way the students will have useful knowledges to confront the clinical and inspective subjects.
 So the concepts of Regional Anatomy and Visceral topography will be studied by means a theoretical study and then they will be investigated by means a practical study.

 The final aim of the course is to make transparent the animal, so the bistoury and the modern diagnostic instruments could proceed safetly among the different anatomical structures.